Ram-95/Python_Applications/README.md

     > - This is used to keep a track of an item's price that a user would like to buy so that he can make a purchase when there is a price drop.

 -	### Online Coding Platforms Rating Tracker:
-    > - Given the URLs of users profile in Codeforces, Codechef, Hacker Earth, SPOJ and Interview Bit, this script will print their respective ratings and ranks.
+    > - Given the URLs of users profile in Codeforces, Codechef, Hacker Earth, SPOJ and Interview Bit, this script will print their ratings and ranks.
     > - By running this script, a user can check his all ratings without explicitly navigating to the respective URLs.